 Learn exactly how to use essential oils safely and effectively for adults and children.
 Quick usage guide with full video tutorial and free printable ebook.

 Can I apply that directly to my skin?
 Can I take this internally?
 How many drops should I put in a diffuser?
 These are questions I get all the time and questions I remember asking when I bought my first set of oils.
 The more I use essential oils and the more research I do, these things start to feel like second nature.

-Essential oils can be used several different ways with the most popular ways being: aromatically, topically, and internally.
-I have written post on each of these things, but I decided it was time to write an essential oil quick usage guide to compile some of this information.
+Essential oils can be used in several different ways, with the most popular being: aromatically, topically, and internally.
+I have written a post on each of these, but I decided it was time to write an essential oil quick usage guide to compile some of this information.

-If you are new to essential oils or if you are wanting a refresher this is going to be for you.
-Let’s discuss how to use essential oil safely and effectively for adults and children.
+If you are new to essential oils or just want a refresher, this is going to be for you.
+Let’s discuss how to use essential oils safely and effectively for adults and children.

 Grab my free ebook to learn how to use essential oils safely and effectively.

 HOW TO USE ESSENTIAL OILS VIDEO